IHE/ITI.DSUBm/input/pagecontent/index.md

 ### Conformance Expectations

-IHE uses the normative words: Shall, Should, and May according to [standards conventions](https://profiles.ihe.net/GeneralIntro/ch-E.html).
+IHE uses the normative words: “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” according to [standards conventions](https://profiles.ihe.net/GeneralIntro/ch-E.html).

 #### Must Support